-In March, Robotic Process Automation (RPA) software provider UiPath was valued at USD 1 billion, a rare enough event for the company to be dubbed a ‘unicorn’.
-But the road to success has been far from straightforward.
-Having strayed from the path a number of times, it faced closure, before emerging as the leader of the global RPA market, proof that in UiPath’s case, success lies not so much in the recipe, but in the ingredients.
+In March 2018, Robotic Process Automation (RPA) software provider UiPath was valued at USD 1 billion, a rare enough event for the company to be dubbed a ‘unicorn’.
+But the road to success of this Romanian-born startup has been far from straightforward.
+Having strayed from the path a number of times, it faced closure before emerging as the leader of the global RPA market – proof that in UiPath’s case success lies not so much in the recipe, but in the ingredients.

 As the saying goes, everything looks clear in the rear view mirror.
 In this particular case, due to the speed with which UiPath has moved in the past two years, one mere glance is bound to give anyone motion sickness.
 On 6 March, UiPath, which is headquartered in New York but has kept its software development in Bucharest, received a USD 153 million investment in the form of a Series B funding, pushing its valuation above USD 1.1 billion.
 The move came after a year of record growth, during which UiPath was named leader of the RPA market by Forrester, scoring highest when assessed for its technology.
 2017 also saw the firm’s enterprise customer base grow from fewer than 100 customers to more than 700, pushing the company’s annual recurring revenue up by a staggering 690 percent.